 My daughter Elodie and I recently experimented with making homemade salmon gravlax together.
 I’ve had Elodie in the kitchen with me, cooking and baking almost daily, since she was 15 months old!
 We used a small, individual portion of salmon, perfect at a brunch or lunch for two!

-We used this method from Serious Eats however, because we were experimenting, I chose to start with a much smaller portion of fish.
-The ratio of fish to cure we used was:
+I sort of think of salmon gravlax as smoked salmon without the smoke.
+The texture is similar, but the flavour is lighter and brighter.
+Elodie and I used this method from Serious Eats however, because we were experimenting, I chose to start with a much smaller portion of fish.

 Each time we’re in the kitchen together, I encourage Elodie to be hands on with as many tasks as possible.
 While preparing the salmon gravlax I had Elodie dump salt into a container of water, then stir it, for the initial soak of the salmon.
 She helped me measure and mix the salt, sugar, and pepper for the cure, and she pulled all of the dill fronds from their stems.
 Elodie then placed all of the dill fronds under and on top of the salmon, and helped place a weight on top of the fish for its duration in the fridge.
 She is a great helper!

 Homemade Salmon Gravlax

 - 2 pinches white pepper

 - Fresh dill to make a bed under the fish and to cover the top

 - Fill a container large enough to hold the fish with water and salt the water generously.
 Gently place the fillet in the salted water and soak 10 minutes.
 Rinse well under cool running water and pat dry.
 Dump the salt water out of the container, rinse, and dry.

 - In a small bowl, mix the sea salt, sugar, and white pepper.